 As a Canadian taxpayer, you will be hit with both a Federal Income Tax and Provincial Income Tax.
 You can check both the Federal and Provincial tax rates in our Canada Crypto Tax Guide

-It’s possible that you’ve accidentally failed to pay your crypto tax in the passed; don’t panic you can avoid future penalties through the voluntary disclosure program (VDP).
+It’s possible that you’ve accidentally failed to pay your crypto tax in the past; don’t panic you can avoid future penalties through the voluntary disclosure program (VDP).
 The CRA’s VDA offers case-by-case amnesty to people who voluntarily come forward to rectify past failures to file their taxes.

 You should consider applying for the VDP if: